Riding A Motorcycle In Spain - Rules, Regulations and the Law

-The speed limit for motorcycles and mopeds on Spanish roads are the following.
+The speed limit for motorcycles and mopeds on Spanish roads are as follows.

 Moped and Motorcycle Road Tax

-Mopeds and motorcycles like cars will need to periodically have an ITV inspection and will depend on its age.
+Mopeds and motorcycles like cars will need to periodically have an ITV inspection and will depend on their age.

 Motorcycles are exempt from inspection for the first four years, then they have to take the test every two years.